 Image Source: There is a typo in the chart above; “Accident attorney Riverside VA” should be “Accident attorney Riverside CA”

 Luckily, the medical industry doesn’t face the similar challenges.
-It can be a lot cheaper for doctors to bid on the most competitive keywords in their industry, but they need to be careful not to follow the same path as the legal industry.
+It can be a lot cheaper for podiatrists to bid on the most competitive keywords in their industry, but they need to be careful not to follow the same path as the legal industry.

 Beware Mixing Do-It-Yourself and Pay-Per-Click